JasonTiraDev/CodingProject/2-day2-combat/README.md

 ## ➡️ What's Next (Day 3)

-Once you've mastered Day 2's combat system, Day 3 will add:
+Once Day 2 is working, Day 3 will add:
-- **Multiple weapon types** - spread shots that fire in multiple directions
+- **Player health system** - take multiple hits before game over!
-- **Power-ups** - collectible items that boost your abilities
+- **Health pack power-ups** - collectible items that heal you
-- **Experience system** - gain XP and level up your character
+- **Polish & customization** - make the game uniquely YOURS!

-- **Dynamic difficulty** - enemies get stronger as you survive longer
+**Then for extended learning at home:**
-- **Visual polish** - particle effects and screen shake
+- **Bonus Days 4-6** - Multiple weapons, XP systems, bosses, particle effects, and more!

-**For now, focus on making Day 2 work perfectly - it's the foundation for everything else!**
+**For now, focus on getting Day 2's combat working - once you can shoot enemies and see your score go up, you're ready for Day 3!**